Did you know that fifty-one percent of American families qualify for free and reduced-price school meals? It’s true!

 Once you’ve completed the application, return it either via mail or in person.
 Your child should be able to enjoy the benefits of free or reduced-price meals within the week.

 If you need assistance completing this form, feel free to reach out to the school for help!
-The nutrition program is highly accustomed to answering questions and should provide any additional support you may need.
+The nutrition program is happy to help by answering questions and providing any additional support you may need.

-The forms are also available in fifty different languages; there should be no barriers to your child’s opportunity to participate in this program!
+The forms are even available in fifty different languages- ensuring your child’s opportunity to participate in this program!

 For more information on ways you can save money during the school year, check out this great article on how you can access free school supplies!